BosEriko/dotfiles/markdown/readme/pimp-your-windows.md

 Download [GlazeWM](https://github.com/lars-berger/GlazeWM/releases) as your [Tiling Window Manager](https://en.wikipedia.org/wiki/Tiling_window_manager) and make sure the [symlink](https://github.com/BosEriko/nvim/blob/master/lua/config/nvim/settings/symlink.lua) script is working for it.
 Refer to its [configuration](https://github.com/lars-berger/GlazeWM#configuration) to know where the config file is located.
 Be sure to make it [automatically start](../automatically-start.md) on startup.

 ## Wallpaper Engine
-Download [Wallpaper Engine](https://store.steampowered.com/app/431960/Wallpaper_Engine/) on Steam for your wallpaper.
+Download [Wallpaper Engine](https://store.steampowered.com/app/431960/Wallpaper_Engine/) on Steam for your custom wallpaper.